cvoelcker/clonecademy/README.md

 * `angular/environments/environent.ts`: Change production to true

 If you want to run the server, you only need to call `docker-compose up`.
 This will expose the plattform via port 80.
 The main page can now be reached via `localhost` and the admin backend of the Django instance via `localhost/api/admin`.

+# Update (production)

+First, make a backup copy of the database folder.
+The location was provided by the `docker-compose.yml`.
+Then, stash your changed files either with git stash or by making a backup copy.
+If you have kept everything in the git repository, you can quickly check which files have been changed by running `git status`.

+Then execute the following commands:
+`git pull`
+Reload your stashed files.
+`./install.sh`
+`docker-compose up`

+Everything should now ork as expected and run in the current version.